sumit19511/digital-forensics-portfolio/hardware-inspection/README.md

 - No data accessed or altered
 - No real case or sensitive data involved
 - Exercise conducted strictly for educational purposes
+- One HDD and one SSD were visually identified during internal inspection

 ---